 Completing the Application

-- Go to the free government website Completing the FAFSA.
+For help filling out your FAFSA, go to Federal Student Aid’s Filling Out the FAFSA Form.
 It has a detailed question-by-question guide to filling out the FAFSA.

 What Happens After You Apply